Skip to main content

 Southwest Houston — Frequently Asked Questions

-When is the best time of year to stain a fence in Southwest Houston?
+What's the right season to stain a fence in Southwest Houston?

-Spring and fall are ideal because the wood is dry and temperatures are mild.
-We avoid staining right after heavy rain since the fence needs to dry out first, and we watch the forecast so a fresh coat has time to set before the next storm.
+Mild, dry stretches in spring and fall are best because the wood is dry and temperatures cooperate.
+We hold off after heavy rain until the boards dry out, and we read the forecast so a new coat has time to cure before the next storm rolls through.

 What Our Cabinet & Interior Customers Say